 There is no right or wrong way and lots of different combinations of ingredients work great, although they can produce a slightly different biscuit.
 Our Sweet Potato Biscuits are a perfect example of a different method and blend of elements.

-Our signature biscuit is a basic Buttermilk Biscuit and it’s made yet another way.
+Our signature biscuit is a basic, 3 Ingredient Biscuit and it’s made yet another way.
 That method produces a perfectly flaky biscuit.
+A different take on that same technique is our uber Southern Pimento Cheese Biscuits.

 Sometimes known as the “grand dame of southern cooking” Nathalie Dupree says that a delicious and beautiful biscuit can be made from just two ingredients – self-rising flour and heavy cream.
 I decided to put that claim to the test, but added a couple of other flavors in for interest.
 And so, Asiago Cheese and Black Pepper Biscuits were born.